identity-managed/website/content/blog/custom-attributes-in-entra-id-n﻿aming-conventions.md

 1﻿.
 You can pick it and make all of your schema extensions consistent 2﻿.
 While the Schema Extension is in the InDevelopment status should you delete the extension before nulling out or deleting the data on the resources you can recreate the Schema Extension and then null out the data.
 This is not possible if you let Entra generate the random prefix.

-O﻿pen Extensions are the wild wild west and you can name it whatever you want.
+## O﻿pen Extensions are the wild wild west and you can name it whatever you want

 ![](/img/open-extension-batwing-doors-small.png)

+## C﻿ustom Security Attributes

 C﻿ustom Security Attributes names start with the name of the AttributeSet and then an underscore and then the name of the attribute.
 In terms of naming conventions I like this the best.
 Since these are limited to your tenant they only need to be unique inside your tenant.